Vritti: Usage in yoga

 The concept of vritti is central to the main definition of yoga given in Sutra 1.2 of the Yoga Sutras of Patanjali: "yogasch chitta vritti nirodha".
 I. K. Taimni translates this as: "Yoga is the silencing of the modifications of the mind".
-Central to the definition of yoga is the concept of vritti as a modification of the mind, which it is the intent of yogic practices to silence.
+Central to the definition of yoga is the concept of vritti as specific modifications of the mind, which it is the intent of yogic practices to silence.
+Vyāsa commented that it is not all movements of thought that must be restrained, only the five enumerated in the Yoga Sutra.

-In the context of yoga, the presence of vrittis in consciousness is regarded as impediments to enlightenment.
 Swami Vivekananda uses the metaphor of a lake to illustrate this concept: “[Chitta] is the mind-stuff, and Vrttis are the waves and ripples rising in it when external causes impinge on it.
 The bottom of the lake we cannot see, because its surface is covered with ripples.
 It is only possible when the ripples have subsided, and the water is calm, for us to catch a glimpse of the bottom.
 If the water is muddy, the bottom will not be seen; if the water is agitated all the time, the bottom will not be seen.
 If the water is clear, and there are no waves, we shall see the bottom.
 That bottom of the lake is our own true Self; the lake is the Chitta, and the waves are the Vrttis.”

-Thus it is the goal of yoga to "still" or "silence' the modifications in consciousness, the vrittis, and thereby set the stage to learn the technique of samadhi, an advanced mental method for achieving enlightenment.
+To stop waves, we have to create waves, thus in the Yoga Sutras (1:5) there are five vritti hinderous and helpful.